Chhatarpur: Transportation

+It is 550 km from national capital delhi and 330 km from state capital bhopal.

+Kanpur (200) Jabalpur (250) nagpur (500) prayagraj (280) indore (500) lucknow (300)km from here .buses are available for these cities and other regional cities such as jhansi gwalior sagar satna banda.

+Khajuraho Airport nearest airport which serve khajuraho and chhatarpur but only limited flight are available from here.

+Major airport is jabalpur and kanpur.

 Radio and television station

 Chhatarpur has got its own radio station of All India Radio (आकाशवाणी) under Prasar Bharati.
 It transmits at 675 kHz.
 Chhatarpur also has a Doordarshan's Hi power transmitter for TV which is located at Deri Road.